 Now, even though this is just my story, I have seen this happen with so many others from friends, family, and clients who experience the same symptoms.
 Yet, with myself, I didn’t even think to go to the source.
 As a society we have been taught to put a temporary fix on the matter and hope it heals us.
 For some people it does, for others, the issue is deeper.
 As for me and many others, the issue was much deeper, deep in the veins.

 The root cause of thinning hair

 According to Traditional Chinese Medicine (ancient form of healing dating back 2,500 years with natural treatments), the health of our hair is a reflection of the health of our blood, kidneys, and liver—and in good flow of what TCM calls Jing.
-When the Jing is stagnant and doesn’t flow properly, it affects the health of the kidneys, liver, and blood causing all kinds of symptom, one being brittle, thinning hair.
+Our Jing is our essence (congenital and acquired).
+When the Jing is stagnant and doesn’t flow properly, it affects the health of the kidneys, liver, and blood causing all kinds of symptom, one being brittle, thinning, and greying hair.
 Therefore, to heal the hair we have to start from the inside!

 With proper blood building vitamins, minerals, and herbs, I was able to build up my blood and eventually watch my hair grow full again!
 It’s a slow process of course, nothing happens overnight.
-But it’s very worth it.
+It's an ongoing healing that will require dedication.
+But it’s very worth it, because the results won't only show up on your hair, burt everywhere else!
 That is why I want to share this with everyone who has had to deal with thinning hair.
 Don’t settle.
 You deserve better, babygirl!

 How to start healing